-Figure 6 Severinghaus Correction Mode set to 'Auto'
+Severinghaus Correction Mode set to 'Auto'

-In Fixed Mode, the SDM uses fixed C and M settings customized by the institution in a password protected area of V-STATS[TM], i.e. in fixed mode these values are not adjusted as a function of the selected patient type and sensor temperature.
-In this case, the current settings of C and M are not displayed in the bottom area of the sub-menu 'PCO2 Settings'.
+In Fixed Mode, the SDM uses fixed C and M settings customized by the institution in a password protected area of V-STATS, i.e. in fixed mode these values are not adjusted as a function of the selected patient type and sensor temperature.

-Severinghaus Correction Mode set to 'fixed'
+Figure 15 Severinghaus Correction Mode set to 'fixed'

-Note: The correction factors M and C can only be changed within a password protected area of V-STATSTM.
+Note: The correction factors M and C can only be changed within a password protected area of V-STATS.